Luciozzz/PIC10C/README.md

 All assignments and projects are located in this folder.

 - Assignment 1 is in the "Assignment1" folder;
-- Final Project is in the "final_proj" folder.
+- Final Project is in the "Final_proj" folder.

+## Final Project Description